-- Provision of public open space; • - - linking to Green Space Network
+- Provision of public open space; - Enhancement of riverside routes and core paths; - Enhancement of north-south and east-west wildlife corridors linking to Green Space Network

 The key characteristic of the GSN / Green Belt in this location is a green riverside corridor.
 This will be enhanced by the Masterplan proposals.